Who was Joke-()-phine?

 Inside the text.

 As Billy Connolly could have it, blowing a Glasgow kiss to homily: in a funny way, you know, Dragmannermous, though pinned and snagged in a tentacular tattoo of pixels, is probably still punching upwards, at the babies, platitudes and petticoats – and at the soft underbellies of ruminants out of place, lowing in the wilderness of the cyber fields.

 Sometimes I just knew.
 But I could not face the fact that the vicar of the sect of the gimcrack Freudian Slip—of the mud and clay, of the liminal, of the honest effluent of the psyche peppered with citrus pips beneath the twitteringly hypocritical voices of manners and euphemism—could have reformed, educated and made something out of a tiny, cruel, sanitised cell of a mind…

 If only he’d been allowed.

-And like a closed-minded, ruthless idiot I had turned away and rejected him.
+And like a closed-minded, ruthless idiot – or fickle audience – I had turned away and rejected him.

-As Colonel Imp explained—in a letter to the solicitors acting on behalf of John/Josephine’s shattered and increasingly horrified children, and investigating the probate, the fate of his (and our mother’s) estate, and the husband and second wife’s both mysterious and shambolic financial dealings in the last fifteen years of “married” life and louche, Weimarian hedonism, decadence and liberality galore (or knowing burlesque) before he died—we children broke his heart.
+As Colonel Imp explained—in a letter to the solicitors acting on behalf of John/Josephine’s shattered and increasingly horrified children, and investigating the probate, the fate of his (and our mother’s) estate, and the husband and second wife’s both mysterious and shambolic financial dealings in the last fifteen years of “married” life (was it a life of louche, Weimarian languor and liberality – or knowing burlesque?) before he died—we children broke his heart.